emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 # Automated Health Report for OpenShift Cluster with Ansible

-This Ansible playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
+This playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
 The playbook checks the status of key components within the cluster, providing system administrators with a quick overview of the cluster's health.
 This allows administrators to detect and address potential issues in the OpenShift environment promptly.

 > [!NOTE|style:flat]
 > This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift version.